XiaoyueYXY/Climate-Compounds/README.md

 ## Scripts
 **1_read_newdata**: codes to read the news articles downloaded from NexisUni and Factiva.

-**2_preprocessing**: steps to merge old and new data together, remove duplicates, validate the manually-annotated data, and identify potential labels inductively.
+**2_data_preperation**: steps to merge old and new data together, remove duplicates, and validate the manually-annotated data.

 **3_SML**: codes to train a classifier based on the manually annotated data to keep only climate change-related articles.

+**4_Inductive label identification**: codes identify potential labels inductively.

-**4_descriptive_analysis**: codes to generate descriptive results for the RQs.
+**5_descriptive_analysis**: codes to generate descriptive results for the RQs.